dhananjaygr/Microsoft-defender-for-Endpoint/Instructions/Labs/GettingStarted.md

     ![](../Media/intro-2.png)

-1. You can start, stop, and restart virtual machines from the **Resources** tab.
+1. You can start, deallocate, and restart virtual machines from the **Resources** tab.

    ![](../Media/intro-3.png)